 I’ve learned a lot about grace as a parent.
 I used to think it was grace or consequences.
 Many times I have been fooled into believing they are an either-or situation, rather than a pair best served together.
 I am tricked into thinking grace means not giving the timeout.
 Yet, giving grace isn’t letting your kid get away with something, but rather investing in the task of careful and intentional discipline and guidance.
 Teaching our toddlers their boundaries, modeling good behavior, and shepherding their little hearts is one of the most grace-filled things we can do for them.

-There has been no greater reminder for my own personal need of grace than in raising a two-year-old.
+There has been no greater reminder for my own personal need of grace than in raising a 2-year-old.
 It is impossible to look back and see how much my baby has grown without realizing all the ways I personally have changed.
 Through it all, the greatest lesson I’ve learned from being a mom is that most times, their teachable moments really become our own.